smilevideo/lostnfound/README.md

 # Lost n' found
 A speed modifier calculator for [DJMax Respect V](https://store.steampowered.com/app/960170/DJMAX_RESPECT_V/).

-Select a target bpm either manually or by selecting a song and modifier you were comfortable with.
-Then select a calculation mode to find your ideal speed mod for every song.
+Select a target bpm either manually or by selecting a song and modifier you were comfortable with to find your ideal speed mod for every song.
+You can also select a different calculation mode, explained further below.

 Supports both English and Korean songlists.